 Voting for the FASS is by electronic secure ballot.
 The voting is conducted over the course of no more than fifteen days, with provision for electronic reminders.
 To encourage people to stand, and in accordance with practice elsewhere, the FASS announces the names of those elected, but not the names or vote counts of those who were unsuccessful.
-The results will be transmitted to the FASS Secretary.
-The full elections results shall be available for consultation by any voter who wishes to examine them in the office of the FASS secretary.
-The FASS uses the single transferable vote system (STV), for the election of both divisional representatives and at-large representatives.
 This system is described in Appendix B of the Implementation Report, available on the Senate website.